almoghindi/RestFlow/README.md

     Allows incompatible interfaces to work together.
     Implemented to integrate third-party services or systems without modifying existing code.

+11. **Proxy Pattern**
+    Acts as an intermediary for requests from clients seeking resources from the backend services.
+    Implemented using Nginx as a reverse proxy to improve load balancing, enhance security, and manage SSL termination.

 ## Architectures Used